 Games like tennis have the concept of “having the serve”, but no such concept exists in petanque.
 Perhaps this is because in tennis you get to serve when you’ve just won a point, whereas in petanque you get to throw when you’ve just lost the point.
 Except for the first boule in a mène, the player about to throw the boule always faces the traditional Big Question of petanque — tu tires ou tu pointes — to shoot or to point?

 … as in: news stories with titles like “Pétanque becomes trendy (or cool, or hip)”.

 Stories appear periodically, on television or in the newspapers, announcing that pétanque is taking the country by storm.
 The stories are wildly hyperbolic, and fall into one of two categories.
 The first category includes human interest stories, often of the Strange But Interesting People In Our Town variety.
 Sometimes such stories even make it onto NPR.

 The second category includes breathless reports about the latest hot trend among The Beautiful People!
 In July 2010 the international media went into a frenzy after Karl Lagerfeld threw a party in St. Tropez for The Beautiful People.
 He gave them free customized Chanel boules.
 Pretty spiffy!

 Do women play pétanque?
 Isn’t pétanque played mostly by men?

-On what looks like a drizzly day in September 2010, 102 women on 34 teams participated in a women’s triples tournament in Münster, Germany.
+On a drizzly day in September 2010, over 100 women participated in a women’s triples tournament in Münster, Germany.
 The only men in sight were the guys doing the registration.